justindmeyer/study-smarter-timer/readme.md

 [https://www.w3schools.com/css/default.asp](https://www.w3schools.com/css/default.asp) for CSS example code.
 [https://www.w3schools.com/html/default.asp](https://www.w3schools.com/html/default.asp) for HTML example code.

+## License
+This project is licensed under the MIT License.
+See the [license](license.md) file for more details.

 ## Notes
 I originally planned to have multiple timers and/or accept user input so that it wans't just ONE basic timer.
 Unfortunately, I didn't have enough time to work on implementing all of that, so I could only deliver the pomodoro timer.